arachne-threat-intel/thread/CONTRIBUTING.md

 Thank you for helping us enhance our project.
 Your feature requests play a vital role in shaping the future of Thread.

-## Contribution Workflow
+## Code Contribution Workflow

-Thread follows a structured workflow to ensure that contributions are thoroughly reviewed, tested, and integrated effectively.
+Thread follows a structured workflow to ensure that code contributions are thoroughly reviewed, tested, and integrated effectively.
 This process is designed to maintain code quality, reliability, and alignment with the project's goals.
 Here are the key steps in the contribution workflow:

 1. Submission